Guidance Concerning Poll Watchers and Authorized Representatives

-- If a poll watcher loses his or her certificate or if the certificate is destroyed, the poll watcher may appear before the Court of Common Pleas on election day and after swearing an oath or affirmation may immediately receive a replacement watcher’s certificate issued by the Court.
+- If a poll watcher loses their certificate or if the certificate is destroyed, the poll watcher may appear before the Court of Common Pleas on election day and after swearing an oath or affirmation may immediately receive a replacement watcher’s certificate issued by the Court.

 3 POLL WATCHERS AT THE POLLING PLACE

-What poll watchers CAN do at the polling place
+Who can be at the polling place

 three poll watchers for each election district at any general, municipal or special election in which the candidates of such party or body are on the ballot.

-However, only one poll watcher may be present in the polling place from the time election officers meet prior to the opening of the polls until the time that the counting of votes is complete.
-It is also important to note that
+- Poll watchers can be in the polling place from the time election officers meet prior to the opening of the polls until the time that the counting of votes is complete.

 What watchers CANNOT do at the polling place

+engage in voter intimidation.
 Voter intimidation and threatening conduct are illegal under federal and Pennsylvania law.
 Any activity by a poll watcher that threatens, harasses, or intimidates voters, including any activity that is intended to, or has the effect of, interfering with any voter's right to vote, whether it occurs outside the polling place or inside the polling place, is illegal.

 Examples of voter intimidation include, but are not limited to: